Educational Pioneers and Innovators Conference (EPIC) 2022 Mark your calendars and join us on 30 May, 31 May, and 1

-Due to the pandemic, location and time independent testing is high on the agenda.
+Thanks in no small part to the pandemic, location-independent and time-independent assessment is high on the agenda.
 There is still a world to be won in the field of remote testing.
-That is why the Remote Testing working group is committed to bundling knowledge development around this subject, and is looking ahead to the future by developing a vision on this theme.
+This is why the Remote Testing Working Group is committed to bundling the knowledge developed around this subject, and is looking to the future by developing a vision on this theme.

-The COVID-19 crisis showed on the one hand how resilient higher education can be in terms of online education, but also the pain points of place and time independent testing.
-The pandemic has put the need for location-independent testing under a magnifying glass.
-The contours of the period after the crisis are also outlined.
-The digital administration of tests has not only increased during the COVID-19 crisis, we also expect an increase when returning to campus.
-That is why the working group is working on a vision for remote testing, in order to prepare for the future.
+While the COVID-19 crisis showed us, on the one hand, how resilient higher education can be in terms of online education, it also revealed to us the pain points of location-independent and time-independent assessment.
+The pandemic has put the need for location-independent assessment under a magnifying glass.
+The contours of the period after the crisis are also coming into sight.
+The digital administration of tests has not only increased during the COVID-19 crisis, but we also expect an increase when we return to campus.
+Because of this, the Working Group is developing its vision for remote assessment to prepare for the future.

-The opportunities surrounding remote testing are widely seen.
+The opportunities offered by remote assessment are widely recognised.
 Various stakeholders have already started their own working groups, user groups and knowledge sharing groups to collect and exchange answers.
-It is the task of the working group to combine the efforts of these networks and to initiate answers that we can give back to stakeholders.
+It is the task of the Working Group to combine the efforts of these networks and to initiate answers that we can send back to stakeholders.